If you own another domain, you can add it to your G Suite or Cloud Identity account.

 - Update the domain's MX records to set up Gmail ( G Suite only) for your added domain.

 - Click I have completed these steps.

-Once your domain is active, see the Step 3 below to set up your users with their new email address or account.
+Once your domain is active, go to Step 3 to set up your users with their new email address or account.

-Share the sample message and instructions with your users.
+Tip: Share the sample message and instructions with your G Suite users.

 Once your additional domain is active:

-- At the right of the @ sign, click the Down arrow and select the user's domain from the dropdown list.
+- At the right of the @ sign, click the Down arrow and select the user's domain.